bitlogik/uniblow/README.md

 ### NFT

 Uniblow can display the NFT or SBT from the collection contract address.
-NFT ERC721 and SBT BAB are compatible on the networks : ETH, MATIC, OP, AVAX and ARB.
+NFT ERC721 and SBT BAB are compatible on the networks : ETH, BSC, MATIC, OP, AVAX and ARB.
 You can select a known preset token, or input an NFT custom address.

 ### WalletConnect